Both intermittent fasting and ketosis have gotten much attention lately.

 Because the body spreads this fat energy in the form of so-called ketones via the bloodstream, this natural fat burning is called ketosis.

 For this reason, fasting is the most effective way to get into ketosis faster.

 Because the keto diet tries nothing else but to achieve the same benefits as fasting via nutrition, you can combine intermittent fasting and keto so well.

 And that makes intermittent fasting with ketosis even more efficient:

-- Getting into ketosis faster: Combining a ketogenic diet with intermittent fasting helps you reaching ketosis faster, so you can reap more profound benefits earlier.
+- Getting into ketosis faster: Combining a ketogenic diet with intermittent fasting helps you reach ketosis faster, so you can reap more profound benefits earlier.

-- More energy: Since it amplifies ketosis and autophagy, many people report that they gain mental clarity and power when combining keto with intermittent fasting.
+- More energy: Since it amplifies ketosis and autophagy, many people report gaining mental clarity and power when combining keto with intermittent fasting.
 Due to elevated adrenaline, productivity often increases as well.

 - Stability: Due to so-called fat- or keto-adaptation, the body no longer has to switch between burning glucose and fat for energy frequently, increasing well-being

 If you were already in ketosis before starting intermittent fasting, your body could tap into body fat for energy faster.